beaubranton4/ncaa_d1_baseball_stats/README.md

 - Voila!
 Your Data Lake, Data Warehouse and VM have been created.

-3.0 VM SETUP (OPTIONAL - If you want these pipelines to run on the cloud, this section must be completed.
-If you just want to run these pipelines locally, you can skip this section)
+3.0 VM SETUP (If you want these pipelines to run on the cloud, this section must be completed.
+If you just want to run these pipelines locally, you can skip sections 3 and 4 and just run docker from your local machine)

     Run the VM:
         gcloud compute instances start $GCP_VM_NAME --zone $GCP_ZONE --project $GCP_PROJECT_ID